-You will walk to Porta Borsari, one of the roman entrances to the city and then reach Piazza delle Erbe, our market square filled with color, sound and inviting smells.
-You will be carried back to the Middle Ages, to the time of Dante Alighieri, the poet who wrote the ‘Divine Comedy’ in which the two rival families of the Montagues and the Capulets are mentioned.
-The tour through the old part of town continues so we move on to Piazza dei Signori, a very elegant square of Verona, and to the tombs of the Della Scala family members.
+You will walk to Porta Borsari, one of the roman gates and then reach Piazza delle Erbe, our colourful market square, that carries you back to the Middle Ages, to the time of Dante, the poet who first mentioned the rival families of the Montagues and the Capulets.
+The Piazza dei Signori is the most elegant square of Verona, with the palaces and the gothic tombs of the Della Scala family members.
 Narrow alleys bring you to the roman Stone Bridge, and also the roman Theatre can easily be seen from here: both are jewels dating back to roman times and older than the Arena.

 No entrance fee is foreseen.

 BUS: check out www.amt.it for entrance fee to the city and parking fees.
 CAR: Parking Arena, Parking Cittadella, Parking Isolo, Parking Centro.
 All Parking areas are more or less a 10-15 minute walk from the Arena (Piazza Brà).

 THIS TOUR IS AVAILABLE IN: Italian, English, German, French, Spanish, Dutch, Russian, Rumanian, Portuguese, Finnish, Turkish and Japanese.
 Ask for the language you are interested in.

 TO COMPLETE YOUR DAY: Basilica of S. Zeno, Church of S. Anastasia, the Cathedral, Museum of Castelvecchio, Gallery of Modern Art, Verona in Roman times, Verona in the middle ages, Verona at the time of Venetian rule.
 FOR WHOEVER HAS AN EXTRA DAY: Lake Garda, Soave, Valpolicella, the Rice Road Tour.